 Students are responsible for any laboratory or special fees.
 Students are also responsible for purchasing a parking pass, if necessary, through the Public Safety office.

-Complete the form, securing the necessary signatures in the order requested.
+2. Complete Croos Registration Permit, securing the necessary signatures in the order requested.

 **If the cross-registered class creates a course overload, you must petition the Academic Standing Committee to get approval of your overload before your cross-registration will be approved.